PeterBloomingdale/little-lemon/README.md

-Certainly!
-Here's a sample README file for the "Little Lemon Capstone Project" for the "Meta Frontend Developer Course":

----

 # Little Lemon Capstone Project

 Welcome to the repository of the Little Lemon Capstone Project, a culmination of learning and skills gained during the Meta Frontend Developer Course.